 Students wishing to participate in one of our Junior School Instrumental Music ensembles or High School Choir, Concert Band, Jazz Band, or Orchestra courses must submit a brief placement audition recording via email or shared file.
 Please carefully read the following information describing the placement audition requirements.
 Students who play more than one instrument should submit an audition for each.
 Recordings should include both video and audio; please listen through your recording to make sure you are clearly audible in the video.

 Your placement audition is meant to give the teacher an idea of what you’re comfortable playing and to help us find the right ensemble setting for you.
 Though we try to place all students who audition, we may have to limit certain instruments in our ensembles due to space and balance requirements.
 If you do not get your first choice ensemble, another music option will be made available to you.
+Placement decisions will be ongoing up until the end of May.

 Instructions for Grades 9–12 Voice Placement Auditions